Nomenclature of mechanical ventilation: Volume control (VC)

 Volume controlled ventilation is ventilation where both volume and flow are controlled by the ventilator.
-Normally, flow is set to a fixed amount, meaning volume increases linearly over time.
+Normally flow is set to a fixed amount, meaning volume increases linearly over time.

-Any mode that relies on flow to control inspiration falls under the VC- category.
+Any mode that relies on flow to control inspiration falls under the VC-(insert mode of ventilation) category.

 Pressure control (PC)

-Pressure controlled ventilation is where pressure as a function of time is controlled by the ventilator.
-Normally, pressure is set to a specific amount for a specific breath duration, letting volume and flow vary according to patient demands.
+Pressure controlled ventilation is ventilation where pressure as a function of time is controlled by the ventilator.
+Normally pressure is set to a specific amount for a specific breath duration, letting volume and flow vary according to patient demands.

-Any mode that relies on pressure to deliver a breath falls under the PC- category.
+Any mode that relies on pressure to deliver a breath falls under the PC-(insert mode of ventilation) category.

 Time control (TC)

-Rarely breaths can be purely time controlled.
-An example is intrapulmonary percussive ventilation.
-Here only time is set by the operator and pressure and flow change obeying the equation of motion.
+Purely time controlled ventilation can be used, although rarely, as for example in intrapulmonary percussive ventilation.
+In this type of ventilation only time is set by the operator, and pressure and flow change in line with the equation of motion.

+Any mode that relies on time to deliver a breath falls under the TC-(insert mode of ventilation) category.